teambit/docs/docs/workspace.md

 bit doctor
 ```

-The output is a list of all diagnosis that Bit currently implements.
+The output is a list of all diagnoses that Bit currently implements.
 If any of the checks has failed, Bit suggests a fix for it.

-At some cases the maintainers will need additional workspace information in order to debug an issue.
+In some cases the maintainers will need additional workspace information in order to debug an issue.
 Doctor is capable of saving the most important data and logs from the workspace in a shareable format.
 Use this file when opening an issue to the [project repository](https://github.com/teambit/bit).

-Note, before submitting the output you can open it an validate that no sensitive information is submitted.
+Note, before submitting the output you can open it and validate that no sensitive information is being submitted.
 You can clear such information from the file.

 ```shell
 bit doctor --save doctor-results